otto-viet/flex_form/README.md

 melos build:form-demo
 ```

-3. Lint the project before opening a PR by running
+3. To lint the project before opening a PR, run

 ```
 melos analyze